tristaneason/grizzlytargets/wp-content/plugins/makewebbetter-hubspot-for-woocommerce/readme.txt

 > Note “As a HubSpot agency, we’ve set up many eCommerce websites, and even more Inbound marketing campaigns.
 This plugin helps to bridge the gap between an online shop and the Inbound Methodology.
 Additionally, the implementation time is reduced by many hours.
 No question, this is one of the best investments we make for our eCom clients.
 Lower cost to implement, much faster Return on HubSpot Investment, and quicker time to market.
 It’s a win, win, win.
 ” *– MediaTown*

-If our documentation doesn’t contain the solution to your problem, you can visit the [MakeWebBetter Forums](https://forums.makewebbetter.com/?utm_source=MWB-HubspotFree-ORG&utm_medium=MWB-ORG&utm_campaign=ORG) with your question.
+If you don’t find the solution to your problem in our documentation, you can [Contact us](https://makewebbetter.com/contact-us/?utm_source=MWB-HubspotFree-ORG&utm_medium=MWB-ORG&utm_campaign=ORG)  with your query.

 == Installation ==